Overview of Travel Health and Safety

 Passports and Visas

 A passport is issued by a home country as proof of citizenship.
 Visas are stamped into passports to allow entry into other countries.
-Although there are exceptions, travelers are usually required to display passports when entering or leaving a country.
+Although exceptions exist, travelers are usually required to display passports when entering or leaving a country.
 Travelers should also carry a photocopy of their passport and keep the original in a safe place at destination.

 A visa is an endorsement or stamp entered into a passport by a foreign government.
-It allows a traveler to enter a country for a specific reason and period of time.
+It allows a traveler to enter a country for a specific reason and period.
 Start applying for visas as soon as possible so that all necessary documentation is completed well before the departure date.

 To receive a visa, a passport must usually be sent to the embassy or consulate of the country that will be visited.
 Increasingly, visas may be obtained directly from the consular websites of the country to be visited, but this remains the exception at present.
 Some countries (for example Australia) have an online registration process that must be completed prior to boarding any flight destined for that country.
 Most countries have embassies and consulates worldwide, and travel agents can usually tell travelers where the nearest ones are located.

 Blood clots, called deep vein thrombosis (DVT), can occur in the large veins of the leg or pelvic area during or after long trips by air, bus, or train.
 Sitting still for long periods of time, especially with knees bent, can cause blood to pool in the legs, which increases the risk of a clot forming.
-(See other risk factors for DVT, listed below.)
+Overall risk is extremely low in those without risk factors; see underlying risk factors for DVT, listed below.
 For air travel, the risk of DVT, sometimes called travelers' thrombosis, increases with the length of the flight.
 If not treated, DVT can lead to pulmonary embolism (PE), a potentially life-threatening condition in which part of the clot in the leg dislodges, travels to the lungs, and blocks a blood vessel.

 Risk Factors for DVT